oalders/is/README.md

 * `like`
 * `unlike`

-Try `is known arch` to get the value for your installed binary or run this command with the `--debug` flag.
+We can try `is known arch` to get the value for our installed binary or run this command with the `--debug` flag.

 Theoretical possibilites are: